IvanSafonov/vue-list-scroller/README.md

 * `itemHeight`: approximate item height in pixels. it's used only at first rendering
 * `itemComponent`: vue js item component
 * `renderViewports`: height of the rendered part relative to viewport height.
 For example, if it's set to 5 and window inner height is 400, it will render 800 pixels before and after visible part of the list
+* `onItemResize`: the name of the item component function that is called on item resize

 ## Events